Skip to content

 Project Administrator

-Lina has been involved in the sustainable construction industry for over 9 years, starting with a role at the wood fibre manufacturer Pavatex.
+Lina has been involved in the sustainable construction industry for over a decade, starting with a role at the wood fibre manufacturer Pavatex.
 She has extensive knowledge of sustainable building practices and applies her expertise at Cosy Homes Oxfordshire, where she supports the team in delivering energy-efficient home improvements.

 See Lina’s full profile on LinkedIn